ntzm/osm-address-collector/README.md

 You can use **Pause** at any time to pause the GPS recording.

+Satellite icon shows your location accuracy in metres.

+Compass icon shows your bearing.

+History icon shows your last action.

+## Settings

+Click the top row with the icons on to open the settings.

+Settings are saved in browser local storage so they will be the same when you come back to the site.

+Distance - how far to move the address node from your current location (default 10m) (e.g. if you press 4 then left arrow, the address node will be 10m to your left)

+Custom tags can be added, modified and removed.
+These apply as you are surveying so you can change them halfway through and it will only apply to addresses you add after you change them.

+You can see the orientation provider as well, this describes the way we get your current orientation:

+- None: no orientation available - you will not be able to record addresses with an orientation
+- GPS heading: the direction you are travelling in between GPS position updates - this isn't super accurate so is a fallback
+- Webkit compass heading: the direction your iOS device is pointing
+- Device orientation: the direction your device is pointing

 ## Device Compatibility

 |         | Android | iOS        |